Home | Money | Energy | Food & Drink | House & Garden | Grow Your Own | Backyard Hens | Transport | Links | Books | Green Gear

 Costs of Raising Table Birds

-The first cost comes from whether you choose to hatch your own eggs or whether you purchase day olds.
-If you hatch your own 6 hatching eggs will cost on average £6 for a broiler breed or between £10-18 (so lets say £14) for dual-purpose breeds (based on Light Sussex).
 If you hatch you may only get 4 of those eggs hatching successfully which gives you an average cost of £1.50 for the broiler chick and £3.50 for the dual-purpose chick if using a broody hen to carry out the hatch for you (you also need to remember that 50% of your dual-purpose are likely to be hens for you laying flock which is why they cost more to buy).

-Type Day Old Hatch Day Old Buy Using Heat Cost
+Bird Type Day Old Hatch Day Old Buy Using Heat Cost

-Broiler £1.50 £1.65 £0.25
+Broiler Breed £1.50 £1.65 £0.25

-Dual Purpose £3.50 £3.50 £0.25
+Dual-Purpose £3.50 £3.50 £0.25

 As you can see the initial cost for a dual-purpose chick (based on Light Sussex) is more than double than a broiler.
-However, if you are also raising hens this is a good investment, as an 18-week old POL Light Sussex hen would cost you and average £16 to purchase and probably 50% of the hatch will be female.
+However, if you are also raising hens this is a good investment, as an 18-week old POL Light Sussex hen would cost you an average £16 to purchase and probably 50% of the hatch will be female.

 Cost Of Feeding the Chickens